A lower bound on the spectrum of unimodular networks: Spectral radius of unimodular trees

-We will write $c(G,x,y)$ as $c(x,y)$ when there is no confusion.
-Define the symmetrized weight function $\ka(x,y) = c(x,y) c(y,x)$.
+Define the symmetric weight function $\ka(x,y) = c(x,y) c(y,x)$.
 Note that if $w$ is a closed walk on a tree then for every forward step $e_i$ of $w$ there is a unique accompanying step $e_j$ in the reverse direction to $e_i$ at some time $j > i$.
+Indeed, $j$ is the first time $w$ traverses the reversal of $e_i$ after time $i$.
 Pairing up every forward step with its accompanying reversal we see that

 Let $\mathrm{Dyck}(k)$ denote the set of all Dyck paths of length $2k$, which are the set of all possible height profiles of walks in $W_{2k}(T,x)$.
-For a neighbour $y$ of $x$, let $W_{2k}(T,x,y,h,c)$ be the weighted sum over all walks in $W_{2k}(T,x)$ whose first step is towards $y$ and which has height profile $h$, expect without accounting for the first weighted step:
+For a neighbour $y$ of $x$, let $W_{2k}(T,x,y,h,c)$ be the weighted sum over all walks in $W_{2k}(T,x)$ whose first step is towards $y$ and which has height profile $h$, except without accounting for the first weighted step: